itsjoshuagraves/digitalgarden/content/_index.md

 ---
 {{< columns >}}
 ## Hi there.
-I'm Joshua.
-I‘m working to put more humanity and kindness into the world through my design work and writing.
+I'm working to put more humanity and kindness into the world through my design work, human-centered leadership, and writing.

 I love spooky stuff, animals of all kinds, and exploring the interconnectedness we all share.

 Here you'll find a wiki of my [professional](/professional) and [personal](/personal) life.
-This site is expansive and is also known as a [digital garden](/about/digital-gardening/).
+This (fairly expansive) type of site is expansive and is also known as a [digital garden](/about/digital-gardening/).

 Enjoy your time here!